ZenWave360/zenwave-sdk/plugins/jdl-backend-application-default/README.md

 This generator supports the following JDL extensions:

+### Extensions In JDL Language
+- Field Types: in addition to enums and basic types it allows:
+    - other entities as field type, this is useful for embedded fields which are not relations
+    - array fields `fieldName String[]` or even `fieldName OtherEntity[]`
+- Service: in addition to serviceClass and serviceImpl it allows configuring free text value as serviceName to allow grouping multiple entities in a given service.
+Then it's up to each generator to generate an interface or just an implementation class.

+### Extensions With Annotations

+- **@extends(entityName)**
+- **@copy(entityName)**
+- **@auditing**

 - if any entity is annotated with @aggregate then the following table applies:

 | **Annotation**                  | **Entity** | **@Persistence** | **Repository** | **Id** |